What Is Corrective Maintenance? (Examples & Steps to Take)

 Share

 A famous scene from the sitcom “Malcolm in the Middle” shows the dad, played by Bryan Cranston, going to change a light bulb, only to notice that the shelf where he keeps the extra bulbs is loose.
 As he then gets the screwdriver to fix the loose shelf, he notices the drawer the screwdriver is in sounds squeaky, so he goes to get some WD-40, only to realize that the can is empty.
 Finally, he gets in his car to pick up a new can, only to realize that his car won’t start, so he goes to the garage to fix the car.
+These are all examples of corrective maintenance.

-While exaggerated for comedic effect, this sequence of maintenance tasks can also play out in the business world.
+While exaggerated for comedic effect, this sequence of maintenance tasks can also play out in the real world.
 Maybe a maintenance technician is fixing a broken window and realizes that cold air is seeping through, so it needs to be caulked.
 Or maybe a kitchen staff member is emptying a dishwasher and finds that the dishes haven’t been cleaned well, due to buildup within the machine.

 These types of maintenance activities exemplify the need for corrective maintenance, which is a kind of reactive maintenance that falls under a broader responsive maintenance strategy.
 Specifically, corrective maintenance means fixing systems, assets or property that have broken down or are in the process of wearing out, but generally not to the point where the item in question becomes nonfunctional.